-When describing your company and the position, make sure the personality and culture of your company comes across.
+When describing your company and the position, make sure the personality and culture of your company come across.
 A fun, provocative voice will be more enticing than the standard dry voice of most job descriptions.
 Highlight why your company is a fun place to work and how it’s organized.
 Highlight key benefits, like employee self-management, and/or your company’s unique mission.
 And, don’t be afraid of using humor.

 Here are a few great career pages and job descriptions to give you some inspiration: